 CEDAR RAPIDS KERNELS 0, FORT WAYNE TINCAPS 1

 The Kernels managed nine hits, but only went 1-for-9 with RISP and left 13 runners on base.

 Jonathan Murphy continued his hot play, collecting two hits and walking once.
 Niko Goodrum and Adam Walker also had two-hit games.
 Walker doubled, but didnít homer today.
 (Wuss.)

 Tim Atherton made his fourth start after spending the previous year and a half in the Beloit/Cedar Rapids bullpen.
-He certainly looked the part of starter tonight.
+He certainly looked the part tonight.
 The Aussie pitched seven innings of five-hit, one-run ball.
-He walked no one and struck out nine.
-Atherton is the oldest pitcher on the staff who has been with the team all season (Shibuya and Gallant were injured, Brewer was a MiL FA), so Iím curious to see if he remains with the club for the rest of the year.
-I view Atherton similarly to Manuel Soliman in a ďletís give them some innings to see what theyíve gotĒ way.
+He walked zero and struck out nine.
+Atherton is the oldest pitcher on the staff that has been with the team all year (Shibuya and Gallant were injured, Brewer was a MiL FA), so Iím curious to see if he remains with the club for the rest of the year.
+I view Atherton similar to Manuel Soliman in a ďletís give them some innings to see what theyíve gotĒ way.
 Tonight, Atherton had some stuff.

 Caleb Brewer pitched a shutout eighth inning.

 Mason Melotakis (7-3, 3.83) faces Fort Wayne tomorrow at 2:05.

 ELIZABETHTON TWINS 2, DANVILLE BRAVES 3

 Another one-run game in the Twins system; this one didnít go the Twins way.